• Skip to primary navigation

 ingredients to make this recipe

-• Cooked Jasmine Rice: Use cold, day-old cooked rice for best texture.
-If fresh, freeze flat on a baking sheet for 45 minutes and break up with a rice paddle.
-Sub: Long-grain white rice.
+• Cooked Jasmine Rice: A low-starch, long-grain rice that naturally keeps grains separated and fluffy.
+Use cold, day-old rice from the refrigerator, or flash-freeze freshly cooked rice flat on a baking sheet for 45 minutes.
+Sub: Standard white long-grain rice.

-• Green Onions: To add aroma and flavor.
-Sub: ¼ cup finely diced shallot or onion.
+• Green Onions: Adds a fresh aroma, bright color, and deeply infuses the cooking oil with flavor.
+Sub: ¼ cup finely diced shallot or yellow onion.

-• Regular Soy Sauce: This adds salt and umami to the rice [I recommend Kikkoman or Lee Kum Kee].
-Subs: Low-sodium or light soy sauce.
+• Regular Soy Sauce: Adds salt and umami to the rice.
+I prefer Lee Kum Kee or Kikkoman.
+Sub: Low-sodium or light soy sauce.

-• Toasted Sesame Oil: To add a nutty aroma [I recommend Kadoya or Maruhon].
+• Toasted Sesame Oil: Infuses a nutty aroma to the rice.
+I prefer Kadoya or Maruhon, but other brands work too.
 Avoid untoasted sesame oil.

 Note: Most Asian ingredients are typically found at Asian grocery stores, or you can check online.